MyPureCloud/purecloud-for-salesforce-examples/src/SDK/sdk-rest-examples/readme.md

 * [Authentication](https://help.mypurecloud.com/?p=129103) configured in the Genesys Cloud for Salesforce package.

-## REST Class
+## Rest Class

 Contains static methods that expose the Genesys Cloud API.

-You can access the REST API through the REST class under the purecloud.SDK.REST namespace.
+You can access the Rest API through the Rest class under the purecloud.SDK.Rest namespace.
 We expose the GET, PUT, POST, and DELETE methods.
 Currently, we are unable to support the PATCH method through the Salesforce Apex API.

 ## Namespace